 You see, you always have to assume that 'Burn the witch!' is still the contingency plan for normal people, because instead of fire and pitchforks, they have nukes and extensive exploratory surgical procedures.
 And, without a doubt, there will always be more mortals than there are supernatural monsters in the world.
 We're talking a one thousand to one ratio, which are numbers no one is prepared to take to war.
 Also, have you seen what they do to each other?
 We're not getting tangled in that while explaining why we're not all bullet proof.
 So when someone like me messes up and starts doing public magic, our government makes it go away in the most palatable way they can think of on the fly.

-Also, a flash forest fire in the middle of August in a city that rains nine months of the year and snows the other three isn't exactly easy to explain to the general public.
+On the other hand, a flash forest fire in the middle of August in a city that rains nine months of the year and snows the other three isn't exactly easy to explain to the general public either.
 Tony hadn't been happy about having to stop the two of us from making it worse, and had been even less ecstatic about having to clean up the mess and was then assigned the guardian of the two people responsible.
 Mostly, from what I understand, because killing us in cold blood was off the table and no one else would take us.
 We get the free pass on the condition we never do this ever again and do what Tony says from now on, and I got to walk away feeling relieved that no one was really hurt.

-Anyways, the usual brilliant, silver light burst from my wand, hit the wall like silly putty, and spread itself into a rectangle.
+Anyways, back in reality, the usual brilliant, silver light burst from my wand, hit the wall like silly putty, and spread itself into a rectangle.
 It then dissolved the wall and left a silver doorframe with an entrance to my room on the upper level of my father's house in Portland, Oregon.

 I put my wand back in my jacket pocket and walked through.
 That's one of the pros of being a wizard; you never lose your luggage to travel companies or pay for moving vans.